tpaviot/ProcessScheduler/doc/solving.rst

 4. The solver successes in finding a schedule that satisfies all the constraints.
 The :func:`solve` method returns True.

 .. note::
-   If the solver fails to give a solution: increase the :attr:`max_time` (case 3), remove some contraints (cases 1 and 2).
+   If the solver fails to give a solution, increase the :attr:`max_time` (case 3) or remove some constraints (cases 1 and 2).
 In most cases, the solver does find a solution.